 If you like good food, artisanal cocktails and live music in an intimate settingthen you'll want to add this Addison gem to your bucket list.
 Expect to find a hive of activity every night of the weekstarting with happy hour and continuing on through the evening when an eclectic roster of musicians crank out everything from jazz to funk to pop.
 Equally diverse is the menu which runs the gambit from Spanish tapas to Jamaican jerk duck breast, and baby back ribs.
 Shows are technically free, though the club enforces a $20 minimum purchase per person policy.

 Lovers of smooth jazz 'n blues can't do much better than at this Exposition Park live music venue, which has a reputation for bringing in top-shelf talent from around the globe.
-Even musical heavy weights like Wynton Marsailis and Erykah Badu have played gigs here in the past.
-And Sandaga's regular roster of performers reads like a list of who's who on the local music scene as well, where regulars include Grammy Award nominated artists Shelly Carroll and Brad Leali.
+Even musical heavyweights like Wynton Marsalis and Erykah Badu have played gigs here in the past.
+And Sandaga's regular roster of performers reads like a list of who's who on the local music scene as well, where regulars include Grammy Award-nominated artists Shelly Carroll and Brad Leali.
 If jazz isn't your thing, no worries.
 The club also brings in DJs that spin everything from hip-hop and house to R&B and reggae.
-Did we mention they have barbecue, hookahs and private cabanas too?
+Did we mention they have a barbecue, hookahs and private cabanas too?